-Funds raised go towards a suite of holistic child protection services including education and training and specialist counselling and support for children and their families affected by child sexual assault.
+Funds raised go towards a suite of holistic child protection services including education and training and specialist counselling and support for children and their families affected by child sexual assault and exploitation.
 Bravehearts disseminates the funds as needed to achieve our strategic goals.
 This way, you know that your hard work is helping those who need it most.

 There are two types of official Bravehearts’ receipts that can be issued: